 Where do you go to access free content on Regulation and Compliance, the Global Economic Outlook and Emerging Markets Outlook?
 Savvy Investor is a professional network for the investment management industry.
 With over 10,000 white papers on the site, and more than 59,000 members worldwide, Savvy Investor has quickly established itself as the world’s leading content hub for institutional investors. www.savvyinvestor.net

-GOLD magazine was founded in 2011 as the first English-language business monthly in Cyprus.
-Today, it is not only synonymous with the promotion of good business practices but it has a unique and valuable readership of High Net Worth Individuals, international company executives, English-speaking Cypriot and non-Cypriot businessmen and women.
-GOLD provides a comprehensive and informed overview of the local business scene, the economy, and the market and has gained a reputation for its in-depth articles and revealing interviews with key local and international personalities. www.goldnews.com.cy
+GOLD was first published in 2011 as the first monthly English-language magazine in Cyprus.
+Today, it not only consistently promotes good business practices but has a unique and valuable readership, comprising High Net Worth Individ¬uals, executives of international companies, and English-speaking Cypriot and non-Cypriot busi¬nessmen and women. www.goldnews.com.cy

 15 years ago, IN Business magazine began its ongoing relationship with the business world of Cyprus, profiling leaders and organisations, publicizing issues of importance and promoting best practices.
 Throughout these 15 years, we have shone the spotlight on countless examples of good business, photographed thousands of businesspeople and presented the most successful Cypriot enterprises to the broader reading public.
 To mark the magazine’s first 15 years, the November 21 issue of IN Business will be a special multi page anniversary edition that looks back over one and a half decades of business reporting, significant business and economic milestones, through articles, features and interviews with Cypriot business leaders and much more.